Approximations of Lipschitz maps via immersions and differentiable exotic sphere theorems: Proof of the differentiable twisted sphere theorem

 \begin{acknowledgement} The authors express their sincere thanks to Professors K. Grove, P. Petersen, and F. Wilhelm, who pointed out a mistake in the first version, back then entitled ``A sufficient condition for a pair of bi-Lipschitz homeomorphic manifolds to be diffeomorphic and sphere theorems'', of this article.
 Thanks to the indication, they could arrive at the differentiable exotic sphere theorem.
-The first named author would like to thank to Professor T. Shioya, who suggested the shorter proof of Lemma \ref{2014_02_05_lem1} than that in the first version.
+The first named author would like to thank Professor T. Shioya, who suggested the shorter proof of Lemma \ref{2014_02_05_lem1} than that in the first version.
 He is deeply grateful to Professor F.H.
-Clarke for his encouragement, to Professors M. Gromov, S. Ohta, and T. Yamaguchi for their comments on the first one, and finally to Professors Y. Agaoka, M. Ishida, and K. Yasui for their having given knowledge about exotic structures, which has had a big influence on the structure of Sect.\,\ref{sec1}. \end{acknowledgement}
+Clarke for his encouragement, to Professors M. Gromov, S. Ohta, and T. Yamaguchi for their comments on the first one, and to Professors Y. Agaoka, M. Ishida, and K. Yasui for their having given knowledge about exotic structures, which has had a big influence on the structure of Sect.\,\ref{sec1}.
+Finally, they thank the referees cordially for careful reading of the manuscript and for helpful and valuable comments on it, which have improved the presentation of this article. \end{acknowledgement}

 \begin{flushleft} K.~Kondo\\ Department of Mathematical Sciences, Yamaguchi University\\ Yamaguchi City, Yamaguchi Pref.
 753-8512, Japan\\ { e-mail: {\tt keikondo@yamaguchi-u.ac.jp}}

 M.~Tanaka\\ Department of Mathematics, Tokai University\\ Hiratsuka City, Kanagawa Pref.
 259-1292, Japan\\ { e-mail: {\tt tanaka@tokai-u.jp}} \end{flushleft}